DaniSprague/DiscordAutoReactBot/README.md

 This bot automatically reacts to user's messages with their favorite emoji on Discord.

 __WARNING:__ AutoReact is in early development, and is only updated when @DaniSprague has time.
-A lot of functionality is still missing, although AutoReact is now considered to be at v0.3.
+Some functionality is still missing, although AutoReact is now considered to be at v0.3.
 Use this at your own risk!

 ## Usage